 Our plan: To see the Notre-Dame Cathedral

 We took the metro and walked our way to the famous cathedral.
 IT WAS FREEZING COLD!
-Even before we reached the church, I was already bargaining that we go home right after seeing Notre Dame since I can tell that I will have a fever again soon.
-Plus, I am feeling the exhaustion from that short walk.
+Even before we reached the church, I was already bargaining that we go home right after seeing Notre Dame since I can tell that I’ll have a fever again soon. (like in the next 30 minutes) Plus, I’m feeling the exhaustion from that short walk.
 It’s as if my body was talking to me, telling me to have some more rest.

-A deal was made: Just a short visit to Notre Dame and then back to the hotel.
-Despite feeling tired and feverish, we still tried to do some poses and took photos.
+Just a short visit to Notre Dame and then back to the hotel.
+Despite feeling tired and feverish, we still tried to get some photos.

 Before he took a shot of this photo, I was telling him to make it faster because it was too cold.